 Most of us spent more of 2020 at home that we originally planned.
 While there’s no question that cancelled plans are disappointing, there may be one unexpected benefit: You might have extra money that you can put to good use.

-We spoke with Jennifer M. Raess, CFP®, a member of the Advice Practice Team at Northwestern Mutual, to get some ideas for how you can leverage your unused vacation savings this summer.
+We spoke with Jennifer Raess, CFP®, a member of the Advice Practice Team at Northwestern Mutual, to get some ideas for how you can leverage these savings in 2021 and beyond.

 FUND SOME FINANCIAL GOALS

 Looking to get ahead on some financial goals?
 Raess suggests funneling your funds toward one or more of the following.

 Boost your emergency fund.
 First things first: If you don’t have a solid emergency fund in place, now is the time to start one.
 “The importance of having an emergency fund is in the spotlight,” Raess says, especially in an unpredictable economy.
 “A lot of people may have been laid off or temporarily laid off and not had the income they had before.
 Having an emergency fund you can tap into in these situations can really help.”
 Experts generally recommend having six months of expenses covered in an emergency fund so that you're prepared for anything from a job loss to a relocation to an unexpected car repair.

 Pay down debt.
 Using unused funds to pay down credit card debt or other high-interest debt can be both rewarding and give you peace of mind.